658 results for legal information

 Yes.
-All personal information is confidential—including whether or not you are a member, all contact and personal information, information about your family, and any information about legal services you have received.
+All personal information is confidential including your membership status, contact and family information, and any information about legal services you have received.

-* If you are a member of an HSLDA Discount Group (which qualifies you for a discount on your annual membership), we will provide your group administrator with periodic reports that include your name, member account number, state, and membership date in order to assist groups in keeping accurate records.
+*Please note: If you are a member of an HSLDA Discount Group, we will provide your group administrator with periodic reports that include your name, member number, state, and membership date in order to assist groups in keeping accurate records.